EPF Contribution Calculator

 Frequently Asked Questions

-From the employer's 12% contribution, 8.33% goes to EPS (Employee Pension Scheme) and 3.67% to EPF account.
-EPS provides a monthly pension after retirement (minimum 10 years of service).
-EPF is a lump-sum amount you can withdraw on retirement or resignation.
+From the employer's 12% contribution, 8.33% goes to EPS (Employee Pension Scheme) — capped at ₹1,250/month — and 3.67% to the EPF account.
+EPS provides a monthly pension after retirement (minimum 10 years of service required).
+EPF is a lump-sum corpus you can withdraw on retirement or resignation.

-Partial withdrawal is allowed for specific purposes: home purchase/construction, medical emergency, education, or marriage.
-Full withdrawal is allowed after 2 months of unemployment.
-Early withdrawal before 5 years of service attracts TDS.
+Partial withdrawal is allowed for specific purposes: home purchase/construction (up to 90%, 5 yrs service), medical emergency (up to 6× wages, no condition), education/marriage (up to 50%, 7 yrs service).
+Full withdrawal is allowed after 2 months of continuous unemployment.
+Early withdrawal before 5 years of service attracts TDS at 10%.

-EPF interest on contributions up to ₹2.5 lakh/year is tax-free.
-Interest on contributions exceeding ₹2.5 lakh is taxable at your income tax slab rate.
-The entire EPF withdrawal after 5 years of continuous service is tax-free.
+EPF interest on employee contributions up to ₹2.5 lakh/year is tax-free.
+Interest on the portion of contributions exceeding ₹2.5 lakh/year is taxable at your income tax slab rate.
+The entire EPF corpus withdrawn after 5 years of continuous service is tax-free under Section 10(12).